jackdmoody0427/CCTC/Networking/Day_2.md

 **TCPDump**
 - `sudo tcpdump`
 - `sudo tcpdump not port 22`
-- 'sudo tcpdump tcp[2:2] !-22`
+- `sudo tcpdump tcp[2:2] !-22`
-- #show list of available netowrk interfaces that can be listened on using "-D"
+- Show list of available netowrk interfaces that can be listened on using "-D"
     - `sudo tcpdum -D`
 - Show packets on specific interface
     - `sudo tcpdum -i eth0`
 - -X(display packet data in HEX and ASCII)
 - -XX (display the packet in HEX and ASCII to inslude the Erhtner portion
+- -w to capture output to a file
+    - `sudo tcpdump -w output.pcap`
+- -r to read output file
+    - `sudo tcpdump -r pcap.txt`
+- -v to make verbose
+    - `sudp tcpdump -v`
+- -n will give you number over name
+    - so it will say "10.10.10.22" instead of "10.10.10.ssh" if looking at port 22
+- tcpdum for range of ports on 2 different hosts with a destination to a specific network
+    - `sudo tcpdump portrange 20-100 and host 10.1.0.2 or host 10.1.0.3 and dst net 10.20.0.0/24 -vn`

+**Show interfaces**
+- `ip a`

-*Reverse find command*
+**Reverse find command**
--control r
+-`control r`
+- begin typing syntax you want to match

+**Boolean/ conditional operators**
+- And = &&
+- Or = ||
+- Not = !
+- less than = <
+- greater than = <
+- greater than or equal to = (>=)
+- equal to = (==)
+- not equal to = (!=)